Maximilian Schell

-Schell was an accomplished pianist and conductor, performing with Claudio Abbado and Leonard Bernstein, and with orchestras in Berlin and Vienna.
-His elder sister was the internationally noted actress Maria Schell; he produced the documentary tribute My Sister Maria in 2002.
+Schell also performed in a number of stage plays, including a celebrated performance as Prince Hamlet, and was a director of stage plays and operas.
+He was an accomplished pianist and conductor, performing with Claudio Abbado and Leonard Bernstein, and with orchestras in Berlin and Vienna.
+The Deutsches Filminstitut called him "a universal artist."
+His elder sister was actress Maria Schell; he directed the documentary tribute My Sister Maria in 2002.

-Early life
+Early life and education

-Schell was born in Vienna, Austria, the son of Margarethe (née Noe von Nordberg), an actress who ran an acting school, and Hermann Ferdinand Schell, a Swiss poet, novelist, playwright and pharmacy owner.
-His parents were Roman Catholic.
+Schell was born in Vienna, Austria, the son of Margarethe (née Noe von Nordberg), an actress who ran an acting school, and Hermann Ferdinand Schell, a Swiss poet, novelist, playwright, and pharmacy owner.
+Though later in his career he would play several Jewish characters, his parents were both Roman Catholic, and Schell stated he had no known Jewish ancestry.
+His elder sister Maria Schell was also an actress, as were their siblings, Carl (1927–2019) and Immaculata "Immy" Schell (1935–1992).

 Schell's father was never enthusiastic about young Maximilian becoming an actor like his mother, feeling that it could not lead to "real happiness".
 However, Schell was surrounded by acting in his early youth:

 The Schell family fled from Vienna in 1938 to get "away from Hitler" after the Anschluss, when Austria was annexed by Nazi Germany.
-They resettled in Zurich, Switzerland.
+They resettled in Zürich, Switzerland.

-In Zurich, Schell "grew up reading the classics", and when he was ten, wrote his first play.
+In Zürich, Schell "grew up reading the classics" and, when he was ten, wrote his first play.
 Schell recalls that as a child, growing up surrounded by the theatre, he took acting for granted and did not want to become an actor at first: "What I wanted was to become a painter, a musician, or a playwright," like his father.

-Schell later attended the University of Zurich for a year, where he also played soccer and was on the rowing team, along with writing for newspapers as a part-time journalist for income.
+Schell later attended the University of Zurich for a year, where he also played association football and was on the rowing team, along with writing for newspapers as a part-time journalist for income.
 Following the end of World War II, he moved to Germany where he enrolled in the University of Munich and studied philosophy and art history.
-During breaks, he would sometimes return home to Zurich or stay at his family's farm in the country so he could write in seclusion:
+During breaks, he would sometimes return home to Zürich or stay at his family's farm in the country so he could write in seclusion:

-Schell then returned to Zurich, where he served in the Swiss Army for a year, after which he attended the sixth form of University College School, London, for one year before re-entering the University of Zurich for another year, and later, the University of Basel for six months.
+Schell then returned to Zürich, where he served in the Swiss Army for a year, after which he attended the sixth form of University College School, London, for one year before re-entering the University of Zurich for another year, and later, the University of Basel for six months.
 During that period, he acted professionally in small parts, in both classical and modern plays, and decided that he would from then on devote his life to acting rather than pursue academic studies:

 Schell began acting at the Basel Theatre.

-His elder sister Maria Schell was also an actor, as were their siblings, Carl (1927–2019) and Immaculata "Immy" Schell (1935–1992).